Change Healthcare: 2024 cyberattack

 On February 21, 2024, the company was hit by a cyberattack that prevented payouts to doctors on the platform.
 As a result of the attack, electronic payments and medical claims could not be processed by UnitedHealth Group, leading to widespread disruption.
-Patients were forced to pay for many of their medications out of pocket instead of using medication coupons or copays.
+Patients were forced to pay for many of their medications out of pocket instead of using medication coupons or co-pays.
 Many healthcare providers claimed significant revenue losses as a result of the disruption, up to $100 million per day, putting some in danger of insolvency.
-As a result of the cyberattack, HHS opened a civil rights investigation with regards to patient privacy concerns.
-Because of the large number of patients affected (190 million), researchers have raised concerns about the cybersecurity and national security risks posed by the extreme market concentration in the health care payments processing market.
+As a result of the cyberattack, HHS opened a civil rights investigation regarding patient privacy concerns.
+Because of the large number of patients affected (190 million), researchers have raised concerns about the cybersecurity and national security risks posed by the extreme market concentration in the healthcare payments processing market.

 On February 22, 2024, UnitedHealth Group filed a notice to the Securities and Exchange Commission stating that a "suspected nation-state associated cybersecurity threat actor" gained access to Change Healthcare's information technology system.
-Following UnitedHealth Group's initial filing, CVS Health, Walgreens, Publix, GoodRX, and BlueCross BlueShield of Montana reported disruptions in insurance claims.
-Other companies affected by the cyberattack include Naval Hospital Camp Pendleton and athenahealth.
+Following UnitedHealth Group's initial filing, CVS Health, Walgreens, Publix, GoodRx, and BlueCross BlueShield of Montana reported disruptions in insurance claims.
+Other companies affected by the cyber attack include Naval Hospital Camp Pendleton and Athenahealth.

 On February 29, 2024, UnitedHealth Group confirmed that the ransomware attack was "perpetrated by a cyber crime threat actor who...represented itself to [the company] as ALPHV/Blackcat."
 The company stated that it was "working closely with law enforcement and leading third-party consultants, Mandiant and Palo Alto Networks" to address the matter.

 On March 4, 2024, Reuters reported that a bitcoin payment equivalent to nearly USD $22 million had been made to a cryptocurrency wallet "associated with ALPHV."
 United Health did not comment on the payment, instead stating that the organization was "focused on the investigation and the recovery."
 On the same day, a Wired reporter stated that the transaction looked "very much like a large ransom payment."

-As of March 18, 2024, UnitedHealth Group had advanced payments of over $2 billion in assistance to health care providers affected by the cybersecurity attack.
-In addition, some services had been restored including Change Healthcare’s payment processing platform and pharmacy network.
+As of March 18, 2024, UnitedHealth Group had advanced payments of over $2 billion in assistance to healthcare providers affected by the cybersecurity attack.
+In addition, some services had been restored, including Change Healthcare's payment processing platform and pharmacy network.